Predicting Grain Boundary Segregation in Magnesium Alloys: An Atomistically Informed Machine Learning Approach: Discussion

 The estimated $X_\text{GB}$, accounting for the vibrational entropy contribution in simulated Mg alloy systems, were systematically compared across various temperature and bulk concentration regimes to experimentally measured local chemical distributions.
 These experimental measurements were obtained using APT or energy-dispersive X-ray spectroscopy (EDS).
 The temperatures selected for comparison correspond to the thermomechanical temperatures prior to quenching and subsequent sample preparation for microscopic and chemical characterization in the experiments.

 Experimental data of $X_\text{GB}$ versus $X_\text{bulk}$ are summarized in Figure~\ref{fig7}(a).
 Notably, the Nd solute exhibits significantly higher $X_\text{GB}$ than other solute elements under similar $X_\text{bulk}$ and temperature conditions.
-This experimental observation is in good agreement with the simulation results presented in Figure~\ref{fig3}, which demonstrate an elevated $X_\text{GB}$ for Nd at both 0.1 at.\% and 1 at.\% $X_\text{bulk}$ across the temperature range up to 800 K. This consistency between experimental and simulated data underscores Nd's exceptional energetical favorability for segregation at GBs, distinguishing it as the most prone among the alloying elements studied to segregate.
+This experimental observation is in good agreement with the simulation results presented in Figure~\ref{fig3}, which demonstrate an elevated $X_\text{GB}$ for Nd at both 0.1 at.\% and 1 at.\% $X_\text{bulk}$ across the temperature range up to 800 K. This agreement between experimental and simulated data underscores Nd's exceptional energetic preference for segregation at GBs, establishing it as the most susceptible among the studied alloying elements to undergo segregation.
 However, it is important to note that the simulation predicts the $X_\text{GB}$ of Nd solute with an overestimation by a factor of 4 to 6 in the temperature regime from 500 to 600 K (see Figure~\ref{fig7}(b)).
-An overestimation in $X_\text{GB}$ for the Ca and Al solutes was also identified, with a factor of 2 to 3 across the relevant temperature and $X_\text{bulk}$ regimes (see Figure~\ref{fig7}(c,e)).
+An overestimation in $X_\text{GB}$ for the Ca and Al solutes was also identified, with a factor of 2 to 3 across the relevant temperatures and $X_\text{bulk}$ regimes (see Figure~\ref{fig7}(c,e)).
 A relatively good agreement was observed between experimental measurements and simulated predictions of $X_\text{GB}$ for Y and Zn solutes.
 The experimentally measured $X_\text{GB}$ values fall within the range predicted by atomistic simulations.
-No experimental data regarding the chemical distribution of Li in GB segregation were available to the best of our knowledge, primarily due to the research focus on forming Mg-Li intermetallic phases to enhance the mechanical performances of Mg alloys rather than on engineering the GB properties below the solid solubility limit \cite{chang2006mechanical,peng2022plastic}.
+To the best of our knowledge, no experimental segregation data on the chemical distribution of Li in GB were available.
+This is primarily attributed to the research focus on forming Mg-Li intermetallic phases to enhance the mechanical performances of Mg alloys, rather than on engineering GB properties below the solid solubility limit~\cite{chang2006mechanical,peng2022plastic}.